novaleaf-graveyard/angular-playground/ReadMe.md

 	- Productivity Power Tools
 	- and if you want better markdown editing than provided by web essentials, [try this](http://visualstudiogallery.msdn.microsoft.com/0855e23e-4c4c-4c82-8b39-24ab5c5a7f79?SRC=VSIDE) (i have not)

+### linux / osx ide ecosystems ###

+things you should figure out (on your own)
+1. install the typescript compiler
+1. install the syntax highlighter
+1. use jsHint (not jsLint) on your code (see the WE-settings.xml file for how to configure it)
+1. figure out how to build the project (.ts files to .js)

+the code should still be compatable,  so figure it out and please update this section!

 ### sublime text 2 ide ###
 this is basically a replacement for notepad++, not because there's anythign wrong with notepad++,